GriffithUniLibrary/digital-tools/content/discovery/capture.md

 - **[eResearch speech-to-text service](https://www.griffith.edu.au/eresearch-services/speech-to-text)**: Griffith's eResearch team offers a speech to text service to Griffith researchers on a fee for service basis ($2 per audio hour).
 It uses Microsoft's Azure transcription service.

-- **[YouTube](https://www.youtube.com)**: It turns out that YouTube is a convenient way to transcribe text, if you have no other option.
+- **[YouTube](https://www.youtube.com)**: YouTube is a convenient way to transcribe text, if you have no other option.
 You'll need to convert your audio into a video file, then upload it.
 YouTube will auto-caption the file.

 - **[Adobe Premiere Pro](https://www.adobe.com)**: Premiere Pro also has an auto-captioning feature that you can use to generate and download transcriptions from.

-- [Descript](https://www.descript.com): Originally a podcasting tool, Descript does a great job of transcribing and can distinguish between speakers on a recording.
+- **[Descript](https://www.descript.com)**: Originally a podcasting tool, Descript does a great job of transcribing and can distinguish between speakers on a recording.
 Two hours of transcription free per month.

 {% capture besttranscription %}
 **Our recommendation: eResearch**